The Diffuse Gamma-Ray Flux from Clusters of Galaxies: Results

-The gamma-ray flux we obtained from the entire population of clusters, specially for CR spectral index $\sim 2$ and energy cutoff $\sim 10^{17}$~eV, is comparable with \cite{murase2013testing} (Fig.~\ref{fig:ph_BandSensitivity}).
-In ref.~\cite{murase2013testing}, they estimated the gamma-ray flux from clusters using a purely hadronuclear scenario ($pp$-interaction) claiming that these sources would contribute with at least $30\% - 40\%$, or even $100\%$ but for softer spectra ($\alpha \gtrsim 2.2$), to the DGRB.
+In Fig.~\ref{fig:ph_BandSensitivity}, the gamma-ray flux we obtained from the entire population of clusters is also compared with the expected one from Coma-like clusters~\cite{nishiwaki2021particle}, and that obtained in ref.~\cite{murase2013testing}.
+In ref.~\cite{murase2013testing}, they estimated the gamma-ray flux from clusters using a purely hadronuclear scenario ($pp$-interaction) claiming that these sources would contribute to the DGRB with at least $30\% - 40\%$, or even $100\%$ if the spectrum is soft ($\alpha \gtrsim 2.2$).
 In comparison with the estimated spectrum for Coma-like clusters\cite{nishiwaki2021particle}, our gamma-ray flux is a little higher.
 In both studies \cite{murase2013testing, nishiwaki2021particle}, besides the oversimplified ICM magnetic-field and density distributions, assumed to have radial profiles, they did not account for the contributions from clusters of mass $\lesssim 10^{14} \; M_{\odot}$.
-In Coma-like clusters~\cite{nishiwaki2021particle}, where masses are $\sim 10^{15}\; M_{\odot}$, the average density is $\sim 10^{-6} \; \text{Mpc}^{-3}$, but it is $\sim 10^{-4} \; \text{Mpc}^{-3}$ for cluster masses of a few $10^{14}\; M_{\odot}$ (as considered in refs. \cite{nishiwaki2021particle, murase2013testing}), and can be even larger for masses $< 10^{14} \; M_{\odot}$, as predicted by large scale cosmological simulations \cite{jenkins2001mass, rosati2002evolution, bocquet2016halo} and obtained in our own MHD simulations.
+In Coma-like clusters~\cite{nishiwaki2021particle}, where masses are of the order of $10^{15}\; M_{\odot}$, the average density is $\sim 10^{-6} \; \text{Mpc}^{-3}$, but it is $\sim 10^{-4} \; \text{Mpc}^{-3}$ for cluster masses of a few $10^{14}\; M_{\odot}$ (as considered in refs. \cite{nishiwaki2021particle, murase2013testing}), and can be even larger for masses $< 10^{14} \; M_{\odot}$, as predicted by large scale cosmological simulations \cite{jenkins2001mass, rosati2002evolution, bocquet2016halo} and obtained in our own MHD simulations.
 Because we are considering here the entire mass range ($10^{12} \leq M/M_{\odot} < 5\times 10^{15}$), the density is higher by an order of magnitude, and this is the main difference between ours and these previous studies~\cite{murase2013testing, nishiwaki2021particle}.
-Also, we find that the major contribution comes from the most abundant mass interval of clusters ($10^{13} \leq M/M_{\odot}< 10^{15}$ ).
-Another relevant study~\cite{zandanel2015high} estimated the flux using a simple relation between the gamma-ray luminosity and the cluster mass.
-They constrained the radio-loud cluster count from observations by the Radio Astronomy Observatory Very Large Array sky survey \cite{giovannini1999radio, cassano2010connection} and also assumed that the radio luminosity scales linearly with the hadronic high-energy emission.
-The flux they obtained for $\alpha=2.0$, assuming that all clusters are radio loud but in a limited redshift range of $0.044 < z <0.2$, is comparable to our results, as shown in Fig.~\ref{fig:ph_BandSensitivity}.
-However, if only $30\%$ of the population of clusters is radio loud, then their estimated fluxes are much lower.
-Also, they omitted the absorption of gamma rays due to interactions with the EBL, which for $E \gtrsim 1 \; \text{TeV} $ is relevant only at high redshifts~\cite{dominguez2011extragalactic}.